knickers/makinator/README.md

 Design Considerations:
 ----------------------
 - Super large print area.
 As much as I wanted a 4 foot area like the [BigBot](http://www.thingiverse.com/thing:24037), because of space considerations I finally decided on a conservative 600mm x 600mm x 600mm (~24in).
-- Maximum size to print area ratio.
+- Maximum size-to-print-area ratio.
 I designed the X/Y gantry to ride over top of the frame so the print head could come as close to the outer edge as possible and increase the usable amount of area.
 - No printed parts.
 This is my first 3D printer so I didn't have easy access to custom plastic parts.
 I had to figure out how to make everything by hand or find them off the shelf.
 - Robustness.
 I will also be using it as a cnc machine to mill wood and metal so it needed to be very strong.